TheresAFewConors/Sooty/README.md

     - [BadIP's](https://www.badips.com/)
     - [Abuse IPDB](https://www.abuseipdb.com/)
   - Check if an IP address is a TOR exit node
-  - Decode Proofpoint URL's and  UTF-8 encoded URLS
+  - Decode Proofpoint URL's, UTF-8 encoded URLS and Office SafeLink URL's
   - Get file hashes and compare them against [VirusTotal](https://www.virustotal.com) (see requirements)
   - Perform WhoIs Lookups
   - Check Usernames and Emails against [HaveIBeenPwned](https://haveibeenpwned.com) to see if a breach has occurred.
   - Simple analysis of emails to retrieve URL's, emails and header information.
+  - Extract IP addresses from emails.